 James T. Rens Separation Agreement.
 On January 23, 2009 (the "Effective Date"), Mr. Rens, the Company and CRLLC entered into a Separation Agreement (the "Separation Agreement").
-Under the Separation Agreement, Mr. Rens' employment shall cease on the earlier to occur of (i) June 30, 2009, or (ii) ten days after written notice from the Company that Mr. Rens' services are no longer necessary (such date herein referred to as the "Termination Date") (the period starting on the Effective Date and ending on the Termination Date is referred to as the "Term").
+Under the Separation Agreement, Mr. Rens' employment ceased on May 25, 2009, (such date herein referred to as the "Termination Date") (the period starting on the Effective Date and ending on the Termination Date is referred to as the "Term").
 Pursuant to the Separation Agreement, the Amended and Restated Employment Agreement entered into between Mr. Rens and the Company dated December 29, 2007 terminated except for certain provisions relating to confidential information, non-competition, and non-solicitation of employees or customers.
-In that regard, the period during which the noncompetition restriction applies following Mr. Rens' termination was reduced to three months from twelve months.
-During the Term, Mr. Rens shall continue as the Company's chief financial officer and perform all such duties as are customarily performed by someone serving in the position as chief financial officer, and will assist in the transition of the duties and responsibilities of the chief financial officer to a successor chief financial officer (and, if such successor is an interim chief financial officer, will assist in the transition of the duties and responsibilities to a permanent chief financial officer, to the extent requested by the Company's chief executive officer) and perform such other or additional duties as Mr. Rens and the Board shall mutually agree.
-For his service during the Term, Mr. Rens shall be entitled to the following compensation and benefits: (i) a base salary at an annual rate of \$330,000, (ii) a cash bonus based on a target bonus of 120% of Mr. Rens' base salary, pro-rated based upon the number of days Mr. Rens is employed by the Company during the 2009 fiscal year prior to the Termination Date, with the actual bonus to be based upon Mr. Rens' and/or the Company's performance criteria established for the 2009 fiscal year by the Compensation Committee of the Board; provided, however, that such bonus shall be no less than \$330,000, pro-rated based on the number of days Mr. Rens is employed by the Company during the 2009 fiscal year prior to the Termination Date and (iii) Mr. Rens shall be eligible to participate in health, insurance, retirement, and other employee benefit plans and programs of the Company as in effect from time to time on the same basis as other senior executives of the Company.
-For a description of the severance benefits to which Mr. Rens is entitled under the Separation Agreement, see "- Potential Payments upon Termination or Change-of-Control."
+In that regard, the period during which the non-competition restriction applies following Mr. Rens' termination was reduced to three months from twelve months.
+During the Term, Mr. Rens continued as the Company's chief financial officer and performed all such duties as customarily performed by someone serving in the position as chief financial officer, and assisted in the transition of the duties and responsibilities of the chief financial officer to a successor chief financial officer and performed such other or additional duties as Mr. Rens and the Board mutually agreed.
+For his service during the Term, Mr. Rens was entitled to the following compensation and benefits: (i) a base salary at an annual rate of \$330,000, (ii) a cash bonus based on a target bonus of 120% of Mr. Rens' base salary, pro-rated based upon the number of days Mr. Rens was employed by the Company during the 2009 fiscal year prior to the Termination Date, with the actual bonus to be based upon Mr. Rens' and/or the Company's performance criteria established for the 2009 fiscal year by the compensation committee of the Board; provided, however, that such bonus was not to be less than \$330,000, pro-rated based on the number of days Mr. Rens was employed by the Company during the 2009 fiscal year prior to the Termination Date and (iii) par employee benefit plans and programs of the Company as in effect from time to time on the same basis as other senior executives of the Company.
+Receipt of the foregoing compensation and benefits by Mr. Rens was conditioned on Mr. Rens executing a release of claims and such release becoming effective and irrevocable no later than 30 days following the Termination Date.
+The Company obtained this release and such release became effective within the foregoing time period.
+For a description of the severance benefits to which Mr. Rens was entitled under the Separation Agreement, see "- Potential Payments upon Termination or Change-of-Control."